Teradata/product-help/VantageCloudLakeUseCases/content/ComputeClusterManagement/README.md

 GRANT COMPUTE GROUP Research_Group TO Research_Role;
 ```

-### Associating users with Compute Cluster resources
+### Associate users with Compute Cluster resources

 Users can access Compute Cluster resources by having the user associated with a Compute Cluster group.
 The user can be created or modified to have a default association.
-The user also can just be granted access and set it directly.
+The user can be granted access and set it directly.

 ```sql
 -- Create a new user